Aryetis/Obenkyobo/DevReadme.md

 Now let's set everything on QtCreator's side (note that some instructions are on a "Per workspace" basis).
 ```
+Really important, packager.sh scripts expect everything to be there with that exact syntax.
 Settings->Build & Run->Default Build Properties->Default build directory  :
 %{JS: Util.asciify("build-%{Project:Name}-%{Kit:FileSystemName}-%{BuildConfig:Name}")}